Signatures of Majorana Fermions in Topological Insulator Josephson Junction Devices: Model System

-Here $\gamma^a(x) = \gamma^{a}(x)^\dagger$ are 1D Majorana fermion operators with $a=L,R$.
-In this Majorana basis the one body Hamiltonian ${\cal H}$ exhibits particle-hole symmetry $\{H,\Xi\}=0$ with $\Xi = K$, complex conjugation.
-The mass term is $m = \Delta_0 \cos \varphi/2$.
-Importantly, $m$ changes sign when $\varphi$ advances by $2\pi$.
-In our ring geometry, this means that ${\rm sgn}(m) = (-1)^\nu$, where $\nu = \Phi/\phi_0$, rounded to the nearest integer.
-The mass term violates time reversal symmetry, expressed by $[{\cal H},\Theta]=0$ with $\Theta = i\sigma^y K$.
-For $\varphi = \pi$, $m=0$, there are uncoupled counterpropagating chiral Majorana fermion modes on the 1D interface.
 To model the ends of the junction, we suppose that $\Delta(x,y)$ varies adiabatically as a function of $x$ and smoothly goes to zero in the lead regions with $|x| > L/2$.
-In this case the 1D Majorana modes on the channel evolve into one of the many propagating channels in the leads.
-In the spirit of the Landauer-B\"uttiker approach,~\cite{lb} we focus on this single channel and arrive at a 1D model for the finite length JJ coupled to the leads described by Eq.~(\ref{h0}).
+In this case each of the 1D Majorana modes in the junction evolves into one of the many propagating channels in the leads.
+In the spirit of the Landauer-B\"uttiker approach,~\cite{lb} we focus on this single channel and arrive at a 1D model described by Eq.~(\ref{h0}) for the finite length JJ coupled to the leads.
 This defines a scattering problem for the chiral Majorana fermion modes incident from the leads.

 This scattering problem can be characterized by a $2\times 2$ $S$ matrix,

 where $t^{1(2)}_E$ and $r^{1(2)}_E$ describe the amplitudes for transmission and reflection of quasiparticles with energy $E$ incident from the left (right) side. $S_E$ obeys a number of general constraints.
 Unitarity requires $|r^{\alpha}_{E}|^2 + |t^{\alpha}_{E}|^2=1$ and $|t^{1}_{E}|^{2}=|t^{2}_{E}|^{2}=|t_{E}|^{2}$.
 Particle-hole symmetry requires $S_{-E} = S_E^*$.
 The scattering problem is easily solved for the simple model $m(x) = \theta(L/2-|x|) \Delta_0 \cos \varphi/2$.
 This model has a mirror symmetry ($x\rightarrow -x$), under which $S_E \rightarrow \sigma^y S_E \sigma^y$, so that $t^1_E = t^2_E \equiv t_E$ and $r^1_E = -r^2_E \equiv r_E$.
 We find